Forcing theory for transverse trajectories of surface homeomorphisms: Applications to torus homeomorphims

 In fact it is not necessary to use \cite{KLN}.
 Indeed, working directly with $V$ and $\check f$, the boundedness condition implies that the stable and unstable manifolds of every hyperbolic periodic point $z$ are bounded.
 Mather's arguments implies that, under our generic conditions, the branches of $z$ have all the same closure.
 By a result of Pixton (\cite{Pi}), every stable branch of $z$ intersect every unstable branch and one can find surrounding curves arbitrarily close to $z$ contained in the union of the stable and unstable manifolds.
 By Mather's argument again, one knows that such a point $z$ cannot be contained in $\partial V$.
 Moreover there is no elliptic periodic point on $\partial V$.

 The fact that $V$ contains $[0,1]^2$ implies that $\bigcup_{p\in\Z^2} (\partial V+p)$ is connected.
 Moreover, the interior of $\bigcup_{p\in\Z^2} (\partial V+p)$ is empty.
 This set projects onto a compact subset of $\T^2$ whose interior is empty, which is totally essential (the connected components of its complement are open disks) and which does not contain periodic points of $f$.
-This contradicts a result of A. Koropecki (see \cite {Ko}) which says that such a set should be equal to the whole torus or to an annular compact set.\end{proof}
+This contradicts a result of A. Koropecki (see \cite {Ko}) that states the following: if $K$ is an invariant closed connected subset of a homeomorphism defined on a closed orientable surface and having no wandering points, and if $K$ has no periodic point, then either $M$ is a torus and $K$ coincides with $M$, or $K$ is a decreasing sequence of compact annuli.\end{proof}

 Before proving our three theorems, let us state some introductory results.
 In what follows (Proposition \ref{pr:Bounded_Leaves} and Proposition \ref{pr: rational rotation number}) $f$ is a homeomorphism of $\T^2$ that is isotopic to the identity and $\check f$ a lift of $f$ to $\R^2$.
 We consider an identity isotopy $I'$ of $f$ that is lifted to an identity isotopy $\check I'$ of $\check f$.
 We consider a maximal hereditary singular isotopy $I$ larger than $I'$ and its lift $\check I$ to $\R^2$.
 We consider a foliation $\mathcal F$ transverse to $I$ an its lift $\check{\mathcal F}$ to $\R^2$.